mixedjames/Image-Loader/README.md

 This will create two files which need to be copied and renamed as before:
 1. `Debug Library/libpng16.lib` --> `/lib/bin/libpng16-x86d.lib`
 2. `Release Library/libpng16.lib` --> `/lib/bin/libpng16-x86.lib`

+## Step 3b: zlib
+When you build libpng this will automatically trigger building the required zlib files.
+You'll need to extract them and put them in the `lib/bin` directory too.

+First navigate to the libPNG VS project root. (`*image-loader-root*/lib/libpng/projects/vstudio`) The enter the `zlib` directory.

+If you built the libpng library builds then you should find two directories containing the lib files you need:
+1. `Debug Library/zlib.lib` --> `/lib/bin/zlib-x86d.lib`
+1. `Release Library/zlib.lib` --> `/lib/bin/zlib-x86.lib`

 ### Step 4: that's it!
 If you've copied my file structure then the files in `/vs2015/` should just work.
 If